 Helping someone overcome an addiction can be one of the most challenging moments in your life.
 You may not know how to help an addict that refuses treatment.
 Furthermore, all of your attempts to help them join a family therapy program in Northern IL have been in vain.

-An intervention may be your last resort (or your first depending on your situation).
+An intervention may be your last resort (or your first, depending on your situation).
 However, it may also be your most effective way of helping someone in denial.
 An intervention usually involves you, the person addicted to the substance, and a mediator.
 In an intervention, you confront the person head-on and tell them that they need to go to rehab.

-2. Be Supportive, Not Condemning
+How To Be Supportive and Not Condemning

 Addicts are already surrounded by negativity – much of which they have created on their own.
 While it is understandable to become angry, projecting your anger, depression, or negative emotions at the addicted person will not help them.
 Furthermore, it is likely to drive them away.